 The general lack of adequate policy that supports information exchange is increasingly becoming an impediment to timely information exchange, that will only be exasperated as more organizations start actively participating in information exchange groups and the volume of security and threat information being shared continues to grow.
 One of the main challenges today is the lack of clarity when defining and interpreting the permitted actions, uses, and redistribution of information shared between organizations.

 The need for an extensible information exchange policy framework has been identified, and the goals of this Special Interest Group is to collaboratively develop a framework for defining information exchange policy, and a set of common definitions for the most common policy aspects.
 This intent is this framework will address some the information exchange policy challenges and promote information exchange more broadly.

 The initial goals of this proposed SIG are to collaboratively develop an extensible framework for defining information exchange policy and a set of standard definitions for most common aspects.

 Automating the exchange of security and threat information, is imperative to the future success and effectiveness of the security response community, and industry.

-The Information Exchange Policy framework 1.0 is available here:
+The latest version of Information Exchange Policy framework is available at first.org/iep